tesuji/ctf-writeups/2025/b01lers/pwn/guess/readme.md

 }
 ```

-The program first receives 5 bytes from stdin, then print it directly via printf.
+The program first receives 5 bytes from stdin, then prints them directly via printf.
 This is a famous format vulnerability.
-In this case, it could be used to leak values on stack, where contains libc addresses, PIE addresses and stack addresses.
+In this case, it could be used to leak values
+on the stack, which contains libc addresses, PIE addresses, and stack addresses.

 It then receives 4 long integers from stdin called `s1, d1, s2, d2`.
 And perform two arbitrary writes:
 ```c